 For highlights that are little more intense than balayage, turn your attention to this next technique.
 Flamboyage is a new highlighting technique that literally means “flamboyant balayage.”
 How it works: Your hair is gradually lightened from about halfway through your length to the tips of your hair, and you’ll have balayage highlights woven throughout.
-It differs from traditional balayage because the ends are a little lighter (about four shades from your root color), but it still has a natural feel.
+It differs from traditional balayage because the ends are a little lighter (about four shades from your root color), but it still manages to have a natural feel.

 Lastly, there’s sombré (a.k.a. a softer ombré).
 This all-over lightening technique is great for those who are trying to avoid the stark contrast that ombré hair usually produces.
 To get sombré highlights, all you have to do is choose a hue that is a few shades lighter than your current hair color.
 You can go as light as you want, but you should remember to keep the transition both gradual and subtle.

 Want to color your hair at home?
 For those of you who dare to DIY, consider trying the L’Oréal Paris Colorista Bleach Highlights kit.
 Use it to either lighten all over, get amazing highlights, or create a cool ombre effect.
 Once you’ve chosen your look of choice, follow the provided instructions to lighten your hair where you want your highlights to be visible.